yakir1991/lora-lite-phy/docs/offline_decode_investigation.md

 ## Verification status

 - Attempted to run `python3 scripts/decode_offline_recording_final.py` against the canonical GNU Radio capture, but the wrapper could not locate `/workspace/lora-lite-phy/build/test_gr_pipeline` because the binary has not been rebuilt since the pipeline changes.【9ea1d6†L1-L11】
-- A subsequent `cmake -S . -B build` configure pass failed immediately with `Could not find LIQUID_LIB`; the container lacks the `liquid-dsp` dependency required to rebuild the helper executable and unblock end-to-end verification.【8d2bc8†L1-L9】
+- Re-running `cmake -S . -B build` after initialising `external/liquid-dsp` now proceeds past the FFT dependency by compiling the vendored sources, but the configure step currently stops later when `pybind11` is missing; provisioning that package remains a prerequisite for regenerating `test_gr_pipeline` in this container.【F:CMakeLists.txt†L8-L55】【1839c3†L39-L62】

 ## Next steps

-- Provision `liquid-dsp` (or point CMake at an existing installation) so `test_gr_pipeline` can be rebuilt and the offline decode regression can be rerun end-to-end to capture post-fix evidence.【9ea1d6†L1-L11】【8d2bc8†L1-L9】
+- Rebuild `test_gr_pipeline` (the CMake configure step now builds `external/liquid-dsp` automatically when needed) once `pybind11` is provisioned and rerun the offline decode regression end-to-end to capture post-fix evidence.【9ea1d6†L1-L11】【F:CMakeLists.txt†L8-L55】【1839c3†L39-L62】
 - Once the executable is available, record the successful decode output in this document to close the investigation loop and guard against regressions when modifying the payload handling logic again.【9ea1d6†L1-L11】

 ## Open follow-ups